ACL Injury FAQs

 Can I avoid surgery for a torn ACL?

 Low activity patients with arthritis may choose to avoid surgery and participate in rehabilitation.
 Surgery is the best option for young, active patients.
-This patients participate in prehabilitation (prehab), which is physical therapy immediately after injury and prior to surgical reconstruction, targeted to decrease swelling, improve range of motion, increase hamstring mobility, and activate the quadriceps muscles.
+These patients will participate in prehabilitation (prehab), which is physical therapy immediately after injury and prior to surgical reconstruction, targeted to decrease swelling, improve range of motion, increase hamstring mobility, and activate the quadriceps muscles.
 This puts you in the best condition prior to surgery.
 Studies demonstrate that patients who participate in prehab have a greater rate of return to sports and improved surgical outcomes.
 In some cases, prehab can improve your mobility sufficiently so that you may return to low-impact sports with a brace.

 Can I delay surgery?